airpair/creating-container-components-part-2-angular-1-directives/post.md

 });
 ```

 That's our final implementation!

-If our component user passes in the strings from the example earlier:
+If our component user uses the markup from the earlier example:

 **component user markup**
 ```markup